coeqtdbatu/coeqtdbatu.github.io/README.md

-# Welcome to the CDDS @ UIUC website!
+# Welcome to the CoE-QT @ DBATU website!